1 Thessalonians

 9. Luke 17:5

-Finally, Proverbs 3:5-7 summarizes our life in faith – I pray that from today’s study you’ll commit to living your life out in faith, faith in our Lord’s provision for your every need, direction for your life, caring for your family, and with the hope of heaven firmly in your heart.
+Finally, Proverbs 3:5-7 summarizes our life in faith.
+I pray that from this lesson’s study, you will commit to living your life out in faith, i.e., faith in our Lord’s provision for your every need, direction for your life, caring for your family, and with the hope of heaven firmly in your heart.

 May God richly bless you as study this week.